Consensys/doc.orion/docs/Reference/API-Methods.md

 # Client API

-The Client API is used by Ethereum clients (for example, Pantheon) to interact with Orion.
+The Client API is used by Ethereum clients (for example, Hyperledger Besu) to interact with Orion.

 The port used by the Client API is defined by the `clientport ` property in the [configuration file](../Configuring-Orion/Configuration-File.md).
 The default port is `8888`.